ajfclark/LishiKeyCuttingGuides/README.md

 Run it with arguments `generate.bat Schlage 8.509 0.381 5.86 10` where:

  - `Schlage` is the key name/label for output files etc.
- - `8.509` is the zero-cut height, in mm.
+ - `8.509` is the zero cut height, in mm.
  - `0.381` is the size of each step in depth, in mm.
  - `5.86` is the distance from pin 1 to the shoulder, in mm.
- - `10` is the total number of possible depths, including zero-cut.
+ - `10` is the total number of possible depths, including the zero cut.
+ - `0` is the numeric code for the zero cut.

 The above numbers will generate 9 guides for Schlage, which I've done into the [generated](generated/) folder.